 - The disease is completely non-limiting.
 There is no loss of body functions.
 However, it is psychologically distressing, and becomes a common cause for anxiety and depression which can be of great concern.

 - Usually the hair loss begins with small number of patches and the hair grows back over a period of several months to a year.

 - When there are a greater number of patches, the hair can either grow back or progress on to Alopecia Totalis.

-Identify the root cause of Alopecia can be help treat it suitably.
+Identifying the root cause of Alopecia can help treat it suitably.
 A dermatologist, with Remedico, will be able to help you understand the best options for you.